testmunk/docs/rest.rst

 Introduction
 ~~~~~~~~~~~~

-The testmunk API provides a RESTful interface for your data on testmunk.
-It is the starting point for anyone who would like to integrate testmunk into another service, e.g. a Continuous Integration Server.
+The testmunk API provides a RESTful interface (adhering to REST architectural constraints) for your data on testmunk.
+It is the starting point for anyone who would like to integrate testmunk into another service, for example Continuous Integration Servers such as `Jenkins`_  or Travis.

 You can use the API to: